 Q: Should the warrant "Date Served" be the date when the case is closed and the individual is physically out of the RS?

-A: No, the 'Date Served' is the date the actual arrest occurred and the warrant was served.
+A: The 'Date Served' is intended to capture the date the actual arrest occurred and the warrant was served.
 This will move the warrant record to historical status.
 The case closure notice is the activity to indicate supervision has ceased in the receiving state when the individual has physically left the receiving state.
+Note: There is no standard or compliance measure for 'date served' in ICAOS rules.
+This data element is solely to assist the sending state with warrant management.

 Q: Which users will get the email notifications for the new 'warrant status'?
 Are the notifications the same?